sjohns2020/AirportX_App/README.md

 # AirportX_App

-## BRIEF:
+## Brief

-Using the included flights.json file, create an API using Node.js, Express and MySQL.
-Also, create a simple React app to call the API and display the flights in a table that can be filtered.
+Create a full stack app using React and Node.js to allow a user to view and filter a list of flight data.
+Using JSON flight data, create an API using Node.js, Express and MySQL.
+Create a simple React app to call the API and display the flights in a table that can be filtered.

-Errors should be caught and handled.
-The dates are strings in DD/MM/YYYY format.
-Is there a better solution?

-### MVP:
+### MVP

 - A user should be able to view a list of all flights
 - A user should be able to view a list of all flight arrivals